MichalKlapste/MyFirstGHRepository/README.md

 # MyFirstGHRepository
-This is my first GH repository
+This is my first GitHub repository
+I'm testing the branching